Elbow Dislocation Overview

 Elbow Dislocation Causes

 The cause of most elbow dislocations is usually a fall, most commonly with the arm all the way out.
-However, any traumatic injury (such as a car crash) can result in an elbow dislocation.
+But any traumatic injury (such as a car crash) can result in an elbow dislocation.

 Elbow Dislocation Symptoms

 Severe pain in the elbow, swelling, and not being able to bend your arm are all signs of an elbow dislocation.

 In some cases, you may lose feeling in your hand or no longer have a pulse (can't feel your heartbeat in your wrist).
 Arteries and nerves run by your elbow, so it is possible you might have injured them during the dislocation.

 When to Seek Medical Care for Elbow Injuries

 You should go to the doctor's office or hospital's emergency department right away if you can't move your elbow, have severe pain, can't feel your hand, or have no pulse in your wrist.